Unitary calculus: model Categories and convergence: Polynomial Functors and the Taylor Tower

-\begin{example} The homotopy fibre $D_nE = \hofibre[T_nE \longrightarrow T_{n-1}E]$ is $n$-polynomial and $T_{n-1}D_nE$ is trivial.
-First note that by the Five Lemma the homotopy fibre of a map between $n$-polynomial objects is $n$-polynomial.
-Since an $(n-1)$-polynomial object is $n$-polynomial and the homotopy fibre of a map between $n$-polynomial objects is $n$-polynomial, $D_nE$ is $n$-polynomial.
-Moreover, it is $n$-reduced since
+is $n$-polynomial and $T_{n-1}D_nF$ is trivial.
+First note that by using the fact that homotopy limits commute, the long exact sequence of a fibration and the Five Lemma, that the homotopy fibre of a map between $n$-polynomial functors is $n$-polynomial.
+Since an $(n-1)$-polynomial object is $n$-polynomial and the homotopy fibre of a map between $n$-polynomial objects is $n$-polynomial, $D_nF$ is $n$-polynomial.
+Moreover, the $(n-1)$-st polynomial approximation of $D_nF$ is trivial since

 \end{example}

 Functors with these properties are a special subclass of $n$-polynomial functors, called $n$-homogeneous functors.
 One should think of these homogeneous functors as monomial functions, representing the terms in the Taylor series from differential calculus.